 In a craniosacral session, the practitioner uses a very light touch in order to contact subtle rhythmic motions in the tissues and fluids of the body.
 By contacting these deeper rhythms, the practitioner can detect patterns of limited movement due to congestion or restrictions.
 It is then possible for the practitioner to encourage movement in these areas of inertia, so that the essential forces of health can return to the restricted structures, restoring healthy function.
 There are two basic methods of craniosacral theraapy: Biomechanical and Biodynamic.
 Biomechanical craniosacral therapy relies on the practitioner's gentle hand pressure to correct imbalances in the client's system, focusing on the bones of the cranium and sacrum and the cerebrospinal fluid.
 Biodynamic craniosacral therapy focuses more on two slower fluid rhythms in the body which can become imbalanced, causing illness.
 The practitioner helps balance these rhythms in order to allow the body's own healing process to occur.
 In my practice, I use a combination of these two methods for optimal healing.

-Craniosacral techniques can be incorporated into a massage session, or a client might benefit from solely craniosacral sessions.
-When this is the case, I generally schedule 75-minute sessions so there is ample time for discussion, assessment and integration before and after the session.
+Craniosacral sessions may contain some massage techniques, but most benefit from solely craniosacral work.
+I do schedule 75-minute sessions so there is ample time for discussion, assessment and integration before and after the session.
 Please wear loose, comfortable clothing like you might wear for yoga or stretching.